LUCYAGB/Rock-Paper-Scissors-Lizard-Spock/README.md

 The game was deployed using GitHub Pages -

-Deploy the site using GitHub Pages:
+Deploy the site using GitHub Pages: [View this site here](https://lucyagb.github.io/Rock-Paper-Scissors-Lizard-Spock/)

 1. Login (or signup) to Github.
 1. Go to the repository for this project